comp251/comp251.github.io/_homework/portfolio02.md

 # Programming Kata 2

-Change your working directory to your portfolio and create a new branch for this assignment.
+Change your working directory to your portfolio and __create a new branch for this assignment__.

 ```
 $ cd <your-portfolio-directory>